renshikakeren/smart-door-entry-system/README.md

 Update the ALLOWED_FACES_MAPPING dictionary in app.py to map the image filenames to the person's name (e.g., "Allowed_faces/john_doe.jpg": "John Doe").

 How to Run
-After completing the setup, run the Flask application:
+After completing the setup, run the Flask application from your command prompt or terminal:

-Bash

 python app.py

 The application will launch and open a browser window to http://127.0.0.1:5000/.